Kremlin says alleged U.S. spy did not have access to Putin

 Smolenkov did not have direct access to Putin, Peskov added, declining with a laugh to confirm whether he had been a U.S. agent or not.

-“I can’t confirm that ...
+“I can’t confirm that. ...
 I don’t know whether he was an agent.
 I can only confirm that there was such a person in the presidential administration, who was later sacked.

 “All this U.S. media speculation about who urgently extracted who and saved who from who and so on - this is more the genre of pulp fiction, crime reading, so let’s leave it up to them,” said Peskov.

-Smolenkov at different times worked at the Russian Embassy in the United States, in the Russian government administration and in the Russian presidential administration, open source documents inside Russia show.
+Smolenkov at different times worked at the Russian Embassy in the United States, in the Russian government administration and in the Russian presidential administration, open-source documents inside Russia show.

 His wife worked in another Kremlin department, Kommersant said.